osbym/module6-weather-app/README.md

 WHEN I view future weather conditions for that city

-THEN I am presented with a 5-day forecast displaying: the date, an icon rep of weather conditions: temperature, wind speed, and humidity
+THEN I am presented w/ a 5-day forecast displaying: the date, icon of weather conditions: temp, wind speed, and humidity

 WHEN I click on a city in the search history